 On-Net Services Bandwidth

 (Mbps)

 Fast Ethernet 100

 Gigabit Ethernet 1,000

 10 Gigabit Ethernet 10,000

 Point-to-Point 10 to 2,000

-Colocation with Internet Access 2 to 10,000
+Colocation with Internet Access 10 to 10,000

 Off-Net Services Bandwidth

-On-Net Services (Mbps)
+(Mbps)

 T1 or E1 1.5 or 2.0

 T3 or E3 45 or 34

-Ethernet 10,100 or 1,000
+Ethernet 10, 100 or 1,000

-We offer on-net services in over 175 metropolitan markets.
-We serve over 1,740 on-net buildings of which more than 1,470 are located in North America with the remainder located in Europe and one located in Japan.
+We offer on-net services in over 180 metropolitan markets.
+We serve over 1,860 on-net buildings.
 Our most popular on-net service in North America is our Fast Ethernet service, which provides Internet access at 100 megabits per second.
 We typically offer our Fast Ethernet (Internet access) service to our small and medium-sized business customers.
-We also offer Internet access services at higher speeds of up to ten Gigabits per second.
-These services are generally used by customers that have businesses, such as web hosting, that are Internet based and are generally delivered at data centers and carrier hotels.
+We also offer Internet access services at higher speeds of up to 10 Gigabits per second.
+These services are generally used by customers that have businesses, such as web hosting and ISP's that are Internet based and are generally delivered at data centers and carrier hotels.
 We believe that, on a per-Megabit basis, this service offering is one of the lowest priced in the marketplace.
 We also offer colocation services in 43 locations in North America and Europe.
 This service offers Internet access combined with rack space and power in a Cogent facility, allowing the customer to locate a server or other equipment at that location and connect to our Internet access service.
 Our final on-net service offering is our "Point-to-Point" or "Layer 2" service.
 These point-to-point connections span North America and Europe and allow customers to connect geographically dispersed local area networks in a seamless manner.
 We offer lower prices for longer term and volume commitments.
 We emphasize the sale of our on-net services because we believe that we have a competitive advantage in providing these services and these services generate greater gross profit margins than our off-net services.

 We offer our off-net services to customers that are not located in our on-net buildings.
-These services are primarily provided in the metropolitan markets in North America and Europe in which we offer on-net services.
-These services are generally provided to small and medium-sized businesses in approximately 3,860 off-net buildings.
+These services are primarily provided in the metropolitan markets in North America and Europe in which we offer on-net services primarily dedicated Internet access and Layer 2 services.
+These services are generally provided to small and medium-sized businesses in approximately 4,050 off-net buildings.